cjonvel/granite-4-agents-crewai/README.md

 ## **3. LLMs call: use watsonx.ai Model Gateway**

 Today we will use Granite 4 on IBM Cloud to run the labs, as we will share with you a temporary access to the model (shared api key only available for the current day).
-However, the default implementation of the lab is to use ollama to run the models locally so you can run it without external dependencies.
+However, the default implementation of the lab is to use ollama to run the models locally so you can run on it later on without external dependencies.

 > With [Model Gateway](https://www.ibm.com/docs/en/watsonx/saas?topic=models-model-gateway-preview), organizations can integrate IBM’s Granite models alongside industry-leading foundation models from OpenAI, Anthropic, NVIDIA, Cerebras and more without vendor lock-in.
 This AI-agnostic approach enables businesses to maintain control, enhance flexibility and optimize costs, regardless of where models are hosted.